John Hattie (the man behind Visual Learning) writes in EdWeek about incorrect interpretations of both his work and Carol Dweck’s work with Mindset:

 - The results aren’t as impressive as promised — since the implementation was wrong and expectations were unrealistic.

 - The idea is tossed aside as old, invalid, or “bad teaching.”

 - A new, new idea surfaces and the game of telephone repeats.

-In fact, Gardner wrote an article in 2013 titled ‘Multiple intelligences’ are not ‘learning styles’!
-(Hat tip to Lisa for showing me this article).
+Gardner himself even wrote an article in 2013 titled ‘Multiple intelligences’ are not ‘learning styles’!
+But his idea has gone through the game of telephone so frequently that it has become indistinguishable from “learning styles.”
+(Hat tip to Lisa for this article).

 This mis-interpretation of educational theory in classrooms is systemic and widespread.
-We, as educators, must read the original works before implementing these ideas with children!
+We, as educators, must read the original works before implementing ideas with children.

 When Is A Fixed Mindset A Good Thing?

 Back to Hattie, writing about Dweck.
 He writes:

 There is no general state to aim for called “I have a growth mindset” as we can have both fixed and growth, they have advantages at different times.